Bitcoin in Canada: Rules, Regulations & What You Need to Know

 Bitcoin is legal in Canada — but it’s not a free-for-all.

 Whether you’re buying, selling, or building a business around Bitcoin, you need to understand how Canada regulates it.
-These rules are designed to prevent fraud, protect consumers, and fight money laundering — and they apply even if you’re not a traditional bank.
+These rules are designed to prevent fraud, protect consumers, and fight money laundering.
+For a broader overview of the ecosystem, start with the 1Bitcoin.ca Homepage or explore our Bitcoin Resources Hub.

 Here’s a breakdown of the key Canadian regulatory obligations related to Bitcoin and crypto.